 Two Months In Las Terrenas

-I’ve even adopted two dogs from a cafe and fed them croissants and bacon, and we also have two guests at our house who love cat food and leftover shrimp.
-And yes, we have chicken too.
+I’ve even adopted two dogs from a cafe and fed them croissants and bacon.
+We also have two guests at our house who love cat food and leftover shrimp.
+And yes, we have chicken, too.

 Laguna Dudu

-My family and I had a wonderful time when my kids and grandkids came to visit.
+My family and I had a wonderful time when my kids and grandkids visited.
 We rented a car and explored many new places, including Laguna Dudu on the northern coast of the Dominican Republic.

 This natural lake is the only place in the world where you can dive 32 meters deep, surrounded by a lush forest on the cliffs.
 The water is crystal clear and truly magical to swim in.